 A tribute to the art styles of the Pacific Northwest Coast Native Americans and Canada's First Nations ...

-The call of the Haida / Tlingit style of artwork drew me like a moth to a flame however.
-This is the style that I grew up with in the Yukon.
-The traditional Pacific Northwest Coastal native style.
+The call of the this style of artwork drew me like a moth to a flame, as this is the style that I grew up with in the Yukon, the traditional Pacific Northwest Coastal style.
 First my sister requested a wolf, and I completed "Arctic Night".
 Then, it was a part of me, and that has been the style that I have concentrated on, and feel the most satisfaction from completing.
+Over time I have evolved my own style, of including specific shapes, symbols and other animals and people into my designs.

-I now have 7 pieces in my Haida collection, with ideas for many more!
-After much experimentation with different media, I now stick to my favorite.
-I use a smooth/cold press watercolor paper, and paint the design using Dr. Ph.
-Martin's Bombay India Ink.
+I continue to add to my coastal art collection, with ideas for many more!
+I have also branched out into other styles, including some "stained glass" looking India ink paintings.
+After much experimentation with different media, I now tend to stick to my favorites.
+I use a smooth/hot press watercolor paper, and paint the design using Dr. Ph.
+Martin's Bombay India Ink and archival liquid acrylic inks.